-The fact many stores were closed during the most part of the year led to customers choosing online channels to address their concerns, doubts, or inquiries to the customer service team (on the online site).
+The fact many stores were closed during the most part of the year led to customers choosing online channels to address their concerns, questions, or inquiries to the customer service team (on the online site).
 These teams were sometimes small and were overwhelmed by the huge online support demand, which led many retailers to implement new automated channels to deal with the biggest part of the requests.
 As a matter of fact, up to 90% of the most frequent requests can be automated through a chatbot.
 So, how did it go?
 We’ve gathered a couple of examples below :).
 Also, if you’d like to read more on automation for eCommerce, we have an amazing guide you can download here.

 Benefit is one of the most well-known brands in the cosmetic industry.
 A subsidiary of LVMH, Benefit sells cosmetic products in over 30 countries and 2,000 counters.

 Being a leader in the industry, Benefit works to provide the best customer service possible, no matter the channel the consumer uses.
-Therefore, they decided to implement a solution that could help them be more reactive regarding possible doubts or questions their customers and website visitors could have.
+Therefore, they decided to implement a solution that could help them be more reactive regarding possible questions their customers and website visitors could have.

 Using their well-known pink color palette, they created their website chatbot, that looks like this: